GALINDAI

 in what is now Poland.

-With the now irreversible Polar Ice Melt and the demise of Glaciers worldwide,
+With the now irreversible Polar Ice Melt and the demise of Glaciers and Coral Reefs worldwide,

 please try to keep the above in perspective.